 Desprez leaped upon him with one of his sudden flashes of excitement, and felt his head all over from an ethnological point of view.

-'Celtic, Celtic!' he said.
+'That depends,' returned the Doctor grimly.
+And then once more addressing the boy: 'And what do you do for your living, 'Celtic, Celtic!' he said.

 'Celtic!' cried Madame Tentaillon, who had perhaps confounded the word with hydrocephalous.
 'Poor lad! is it dangerous?'
+Jean-Marie?' he inquired.